Welcome to the FAQ section for the WFTGA Convention 2026 in Fukuoka, Japan!

 Warm layers and a windproof jacket are recommended.

-Please refer to the convention website.
-This presentation will be posted there, both a video and Pdf.
-If you still habe questions after seeing or reading again, please send an email to convention2026@wftga.org
+If you still have questions after seeing or reading it, please send us an email at: convention2026@wftga.org